-Figure 8.
-Simplified rule.
+Figure 8: Simplified Rule

-Putting the "restricted" tag on the art department's printers is also unnecessary.
-By simply omitting the "public" tag, we prevent advertising the restricted printers from being advertised by the Public Printers rule.
+Attaching the restricted tag to the Art Department's printers is also unnecessary.
+By simply omitting the public tag, we prevent the restricted printers from being advertised by the Public Printers rule.

 This leads us to more Maxims: